indexmod/indexmod-old/mode-a-beyrouth-cairo-la.md

 La Mode A Beyrouth – Cairo is a Unique fashion week that is held bi-annually in Cairo-Egypt, where participants are Arabs, Egyptians and International designers.

-Multi-Art Group have franchised LMAB-Cairo on February 9, 2016 and it is now entitled to be the largest and most popular consumer fashion event in the country attracting around 10,000 people across a 5-day event.
+Multi-Art Group have franchised LMAB-Cairo on February 9, 2016 <span id="a2">[\[2\]](#f2)</span> and it is now entitled to be the largest and most popular consumer fashion event in the country attracting around 10,000 people across a 5-day event.
 The next edition will take place on the 8th – 12th of May, 2017 at Fairmont Heliopolis.
 Moreover, creating a platform across the Egyptian fashion industry to promote the Cairo Young Fashion Designer Competition (CYFDC).

 ## See also